-Impacts on local growth rates and detrimental effects on local infill development goals can be minimized through implementation of phasing programs that require development in the central city before or concurrent with development at the periphery of the urban area.
+Minimization: Impacts on local growth rates and detrimental effects on local infill development goals can be minimized through implementation of phasing programs that require development in the central city prior to or concurrent with development at the periphery of the urban area.
+However, implementation of this measure is beyond the control of the project proponent, and the responsibility of future decision-making among the local agencies.